LithoCoders/dailycpp/EffectiveModernC++/chapter3/Item15_Use_constexpr_whenever_possible.md

 Finish
 ```
 The code fails because `sz` is not a constant.
-So, let make it constant.
+So, let's make it constant.

 ```c++
 #include <array>